linda-seiter/cmsc115-week3-project/README.md

 ## Project files

 Expand `src` folder in the project explorer.
 There are two classes `PaintCalculator.java` and `PaintCalculatorTest.java`.

+- `PaintCalculator` will contain the methods you'll write.
+- `PaintCalculatorTeset` will contain Junit tests to check the methods in `PaintCalculator`.

 ![project explorer view](images/project.png)

-Recall the two ways to run the `main()` method:
+Recall the two ways to run a `main()` method:

 1. Right-click on `PaintCalculator.java`, then select `run as/java application`  ![right-click run as java application](images/runas_java.png)

 2. Open `PaintCalculator.java` in the editor, then click the green run button. ![run button](images/run_button.png)

 ### Task #1